o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 RETURN VALUE
 --------------------------------------------------------------------------------------------

-The rmr_init function returns a void pointer (a contex if you will) that is passed as the first parameter to nearly all other RMR functions.
+The rmr_init function returns a void pointer (a context if you will) that is passed as the first parameter to nearly all other RMR functions.
 If rmr_init is unable to properly initialise the environment, NULL is returned and errno is set to an appropriate value.